aaron-zx/cleaning_sessions_testa/README.md

 # Roomba Navigation Test Suite

 This is a test suite for the Roomba navigation service.
 It includes API tests to validate the functionality of the service, including grid creation, navigation instructions, and cleaning operations.
+PDF Document SDET Assignment - Aarón Patricio contains the API Testing Approach, Test Structure explanation, assumptions for the requirements and the bugs report itself.

 ## Requirements